cmosher01/Gedcom-To-Xml/README.md

 ---
 ## implementation

-Gedcom-To-Xml is implemented as an XML XProc pipeline that converts the GEDCOM file in a series of XSL transformations.
+Gedcom-To-Xml is implemented as a pipeline that converts the GEDCOM file using a series of XSL transformations.
 Each step transforms one aspect of the GEDCOM data and verifies the output against an XML schema.